Astoria-ni/idcard-fuzzing/README.md

 `azure-modif.py`: Code linked to Microsoft Azure for making modifications.
 Currently has slightly lower-quality modifications than Tesseract/C++ code. (`azure-test2.py` locally)

-`levenhstein-test.py`: Computes average Levenhstein distance to assess similarity of output between two runs, in Python for use on Azure output. (`levenhstein-test.py` locally)
+`levenhstein-test.py`: Computes average Levenhstein distance to assess similarity of output between two runs, in Python for use on Azure output.
+TBD: Use fuzzywuzzy (`levenhstein-test.py` locally)

 `levenhstein-testing.cpp`: Computes average Levenhstein distance to assess similarity of output between two runs, in C++ for use on Tesseract output. (`levenhstein-testing.cpp` locally)